 Option B. Put on a bathing suit in front of a full length mirror

 Reality can be like a rabid rat that attacks you in your sleep—a vicious boob-punch.

-The nice thing about using this option is that it’ll usually convince me to get on the treadmill or pop in an exercise video for a workout.
+The nice thing about using this option is that it’ll usually convince me to get on the treadmill or tune in to one of my favorite streaming workout services.

 So on the days when jumping, lifting a dumbbell, or doing a push-up is completely out of the question I might throw in a Go Easy workout.